F3EAD: Find, Fix, Finish, Exploit, Analyze and Disseminate – The Alternative Intelligence Cycle

 |Analyse||Fusing the IOCs found ‘in house’ with the IOCs provided by the third part intelligence provider feeds into the wider picture of the APT threat and leads to further identification of anomalous behavior on the company’s network|

 |Disseminate||The results of the analysis are disseminated to both tactical consumers (SOC etc) and the strategic sponsors of the project i.e. the members of the ‘c suite’ with an interest in the issue|

 What can be seen from the above example is that the intelligence cycle and the F3EAD cycle can be employed closely together to fulfill the overall company’s intelligence requirements, both tactical and strategic.
 One way of visualizing these two cycles is as cogs turning together within the intelligence process, with intersections between the intelligence cycle’s “Collection” phase and the F3EAD cycle’s “Find” phase.
 This relationship is shown below.

-To learn more, including the latest in threat intelligence and digital risk management, subscribe to our threat intelligence emails here.
+To learn more, subscribe to our threat intelligence emails here.

 Connect with us

 Get the Latest Threat Intelligence In Your Inbox

 Stay connected with the latest from the Digital Shadows Intelligence TeamSubscribe Here